Invisible Innovation In India

 Innovation could be about introducing new products & services for the end users, but it could also be about recombining existing ideas and applying them to solve new problems, finding new ways of introducing existing products, or novel ways of organising firms and industries.

-Dr Kumar uses this broader conceptualization of innovation, to point out that the kind of innovation involving creation of new products wherein the beneficiaries of innovation are mainly the end users of the products is the ‘Visible Innovation’.
+Dr Kumar uses this broader conceptualization of innovation, to point out that the kind of innovation involving the creation of new products wherein the beneficiaries of innovation are mainly the end users of the products is the ‘Visible Innovation’.
 In contrast to the visible innovation in the developed world, an ‘Invisible Innovation’ manifests in different forms in the developing countries.

 Manifestations of Invisible Innovation